Wavejet is the new motor powered surfboard

 Wavejet: boost your paddling

 Tired of paddling and fighting against the white water walls.
 The Wavejet might be for you.
-Meet the new motor-powered surfboard, only 13 pounds heavier than a traditional surfboard.
+Meet the new motor-powered surfboard, which is only 13 pounds heavier than a traditional surfboard.

-Surfers can easily opt for turning the motor on or off by using a remote strapped to their arm in a wristwatch-like device.
+Surfers can easily opt to turn the motor on or off by using a remote strapped to their arm in a wristwatch-like device.

 Wavejet can be recharged through a standard wall socket.
 There's no gasoline or diesel involved.